CarineJackson1/-Shields-Up-Incident-Investigation-Response-Risk-Assessment/README.md

-#🛡️ Cybersecurity Consulting Project: Incident Investigation & Risk Assessment
+# 🛡️ Cybersecurity Consulting Project: Incident Investigation & Risk Assessment

+#Cybersecurity #InfoSec #ThreatIntel #RiskAssessment #CyberDefense #SecurityConsulting #CyberRiskManagement #CyberThreats #MITREATTACK #OSINT #DataProtection

 📚 Overview
 This project simulates real-world tasks performed by cybersecurity consultants at Datacom.
 You will investigate an advanced cyberattack by APT34 and conduct a full cybersecurity risk assessment for a fictional client.
 These exercises will help you develop critical skills in threat analysis, risk evaluation, and strategic security planning.